-We speak to ITProPortal about advances in pharmaceuticals and faster data to pursue a cancer cure.
+We speak to ITProPortal about advances in health tech pharmaceuticals and faster data to pursue a cancer cure.

 Many people have been lost to cancer, and everybody can potentially get one form of cancer or another.
 The race is therefore on to find a cure.
 Increasingly, pharmaceutical companies and organisations conducting research to push cancer into history realise that the answer may lie in big data and in sharing it.
 To achieve this they need reliable network infrastructure that isn’t slowed down by the data and network latency.
 Even with the ever growing volumes of big data, it’s important to allow data to flow fast to permit accurate analysis.

 On 27th April 2017, The Telegraph newspaper wrote: ‘How data is helping to select the best new cancer treatments for patients’.
 The article, which is sponsored by Cancer Research UK, reveals: “Gifts left in wills help Dr. Bissan Al-Azikani and her team to look at vast amounts of data, which can aid them in identifying the best new cancer treatments for patients.